kbb9796/statistical-work/README.md

 ## Please check out the notebooks above!

 Hopefully, the reader will gain an understanding of what statistical and mathematical work interests me.
 I understand some of these problems are well studied, and there may be similar work out there.
-Nonetheless, solving these problems and writing the programs myself has been a useful exercise.
+Nonetheless, solving these problems and writing the programs myself have been useful exercises.